 I’ve come to believe that true giving, and true forgiving, should both be offered unconditionally.

-As for forgiveness, we cannot truly forgive someone while harboring any expectation of apology, remorse, or any change in their behavior or even their attitude.
+And just as in giving, we cannot truly forgive someone while harboring any expectation of apology, remorse, or any change in their behavior, or even in their attitude.

-Archbishop Emertus Desmond Tutu writes of this in The Book of Forgiving:
+Archbishop Emeritus Desmond Tutu writes of this in The Book of Forgiving:

 “Forgiveness is not dependent on the actions of others.
 Yes, it is certainly easier to offer forgiveness when the perpetrator expresses remorse and offers some sort of reparation or restitution.
 Then, you can feel as if you have been paid back in some way.
 You can say, “I am willing to forgive you for stealing my pen, and after you give me my pen back, I shall forgive you.”
 This is the most familiar pattern of forgiveness.
 In this understanding, forgiveness is something we offer to another, a gift we bestow upon someone, but it is a gift that has strings attached.